/media/Food-pyramid_feature.jpg

 Myth 1: The food pyramid is the perfect guide

-Blindly following any food pyramid may not result in good health you expect and can even be harmful.
+Blindly following any food pyramid may not result in the good health you expect and can even be harmful.
 Dietary guidelines are basic recommendations.
 You need to make any guide work for your needs and your goals in a sustainable way.
 A dietician can often help.

 Myth 2: Carbs are the basis of a healthy diet